TBDSolutions/open404/data/clean/404DataDictionary.md

 Cost per 1,000 people served by the CMHSP.
 Uses the general formula *(Sum Of Cost/Unique Persons Served by CMHSP) x 1000*

 ### "Perc_Svd"
-Percentage of people served by the CMHSP who received this service (per year/population).
+Percentage of people served by the CMHSP who received this service (per year).

 ## 2010 to 2013 files only